muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

-It wasn't such bad debate.
+It wasn't such a bad debate.

 *2020-2-26 9:21:4*